Google

 [What's This?]

-Today, you are likely to spend a great deal of time searching the newspaper want ads wanting to buy either a wall poster commemorating the 2000 Presidential election or a rechargeable flashlight.
-Be on the lookout for bottles of barbeque sauce that act TOO innocent.
+Today, you are likely to spend a great deal of time at a dollar discount store wanting to buy either a coffee cup commemorating last Friday (you know why) or a wall poster commemorating the first day of spring.
+Be on the lookout for gnomes hiding in cypress trees.

 Your Complete Scope